 These metrics are designed to promote healthy collaboration and provide prescriptive guidance to improve the productivity of the team’s code review process as a whole.
 As with any data point, these metrics should be used in context.
-“What’s right,” and “what's normal,” will vary depending on your team’s situation.
+What’s right and what's normal depends on your team’s situation.

 Responsiveness is the average time it takes to respond to a reviewer’s comment with either another comment or a code revision.
 It looks at the time between the last comment of the reviewer and the submitter’s response.

 In practice, the goal is to drive this metric down.
-It’s up to the manager to determine how quickly people should respond to comments, but depending on your deployment frequency or deadlines, you may find that less than four hours is ideal, where over 24 hours regardless of timezone is counterproductive under most circumstances.
+It’s up to the manager to determine how quickly people should respond to comments, but depending on your deployment frequency or deadlines, you may find that less than four hours is ideal, while over 24 hours regardless of timezone is counterproductive under most circumstances.

-However, like everything we do, responsiveness is context-dependent.
+However, like everything we do, Responsiveness is context-dependent.

 Are people acknowledging feedback from their teammates?

 Comments Addressed is the percentage of reviewer comments the PR submitter responded to with a comment or a code revision.